nodejs/admin/MEMBER_TRAVEL_FUND.md

 ### Request

-* Open a pull request which adds an entry to the appropriate years file
+* Open a pull request which adds an entry to the appropriate year's file
 * Include as many fields as possible:
     * Include the name of the event you plan to attend.
     * Include the location of the event and where you will be traveling from.